 - Product and engineering (one of the cofounders may have been CTO up to this point; might hire a VP of engineering);

 - Finance and operations (startups are often quite understaffed here pre-Series A; CFO or VP of finance).

-Agreena’s Jenson also recommends hiring a senior people leader pre-Series B to help scale the organisation and “ensure that you ask yourself the right questions when it comes to building your operating model, codifying your culture and creating the employee experience”.
+Agreena’s Jenson recommends hiring a senior people leader pre-Series B to help scale the organisation and “ensure that you ask yourself the right questions when it comes to building your operating model, codifying your culture and creating the employee experience”.

 In Goeldi’s experience at b2venture, the most successful C-suite hires are drawn from a pool of the founder’s own contacts: a network of founders and investors.
 Second best are recruitment agencies, such as Erevena, Heads! and True Search.